 Ohio DUI laws prohibit anyone from operating a vehicle anywhere in the State if they are either under the influence or above the prohibited limits.
 Let’s have a look at the definitions, since they are the key to understanding the DUI law.

-“Operate” means to cause or have caused movement of a vehicle on any public or private property used by the public for purposes of vehicular travel or parking.
-Ohio’s DUI law applies anywhere “within this state”, not just on the roads.
+“Operate” means to cause or have caused movement of a vehicle, streetcar, or trackless trolley.
+See Ohio Revised Code section 4511.01 (HHH).
+Ohio’s DUI law applies anywhere “within this state”, not just on the roads

 When a driver is accused of violating Ohio’s DUI law, they are typically charged with two violations: